Last Updated on : 2022-02-17 05:43:44download

 });

 In most commercial lighting scenarios, devices are managed in groups.
-A group is an aggregation of one or more devices that follow certain rules.
-This way, devices can be easily controlled by group.
+A group is a collection of devices that match specific rules.
+This enables multiple devices to be controlled in one go.

 Is this page helpful?